MicrosoftDocs/powerapps-docs/articles/sharepoint-lookup-fields.md

 ## Add data to your main list
-Now that the app is generated, let’s run the app and take a look at how the view details screen looks for the three lookup fields.
+Now that the app is generated, let’s run the app and see how the view details screen looks for the three lookup fields.

 * Click or tap F5 or the "run triangle" on the upper right of the Studio tool bar.